bddurst/bddurst/README.md

 🔭 I’m currently working on:
   - An enrollment machine learning model to determine the factors that lead to enrollment and retention at a private school
   - A financial machine learning model for a private school to determine how different factors will affect the finances of the organization

-🌱 I’m currently studying:
-  - Applied Data Science at MIT
+  - Getting up to date as a new NASA Citizen Scientist (OSDR AI/ML AWG)

+🌱 Current and recent eduation
-  - I'll begin at Harvard Extension in June 2025 to complete my Master's degree specializing in Data Science
+  - Working on Master's Degree in Data Science at Harvard Extension
+  - Recent professional certificate in Applied Data Science from MIT

 🔥 Interests and next projects:
   - I'm interested in scientific modeling especially topics in physics and astrophysics